Policy last updated

 Reinstatement works

-The designated dollar threshold ($5000 plus GST) at which the VSBA will fund reinstatement works.
-Reinstatement works estimated to cost below this amount are to be funded directly by the school.
+The designated dollar threshold ($5,000 plus GST) at which the VSBA may fund reinstatement works.
+Reinstatement works estimated to cost below this amount are to be funded directly by the school. -

 Schools

-Schools are responsible for raising a Make-safe request by contacting Programmed Facility Management on 1300 133 468.
-If required, the school should also isolate the unsafe area until it can be assessed by Programmed.
+Schools that have sustained damage through an incident or event, where that damage presents an immediate health and safety concern for students, staff and/or the community, are responsible for raising a Make-safe request by contacting Make-safe on 1300 133 468.
+If required, the school should also isolate the unsafe area until the Make-safe Program can assess it.

 VSBA – Response Programs Unit

 The VSBA Response Programs Unit oversees the Make-safe Program.
-The Response Programs Unit, through Programmed, is responsible for making the site of an event or incident safe for staff, students and the community.
+Working with the school, the Make-safe Program is responsible for assisting the school in making the site safe for staff, students and the community following an event or incident.

-In certain circumstances, the VSBA may reinstate school facilities to an operational standard.
+The VSBA may reinstate school facilities to an operational standard in certain exceptional circumstances.

-The DET Incident & Security Operations Centre provides an alarm-monitoring function which may trigger awareness of Departmental assets being damaged in incidents.
+The DE Incident and Security Operations Centre (ISOC) provides an alarm-monitoring function that may trigger awareness of departmental assets being damaged in incidents.

 ISOC’s alarm system does not automatically raise a Make-Safe request.

 Regional Offices provide support to the schools as required.
-Regional Offices do not have a mandatory role in the Make-safe process, but may facilitate communication between schools and the Make-safe team.
-Regional Offices may be requested by schools or the VSBA to assist with issues resolution.
+Regional Offices do not have a direct role in the Make-safe process, but may facilitate communication between schools and the Make-safe Program.
+Schools or the VSBA may request PPOs to assist in complex situations.

 Make-safe Procedure